-Then the author adds:&#8212;
+Then the author adds:

-&#8220;Either we are much mistaken, or this really includes the universality of the economies, of the institutions and ordinances of Jehovah as far as they are contained in His word.
-As to ourselves we do not know of any others.&#8221;
+"Either we are much mistaken, or this really includes the universality of the economies, of the institutions and ordinances of Jehovah as far as they are contained in His word.
+As to ourselves we do not know of any others."

 All this has a defect, and a defect of the most essential kind.
-The author has omitted the words &#8220;from the law.&#8221; The Lord Jesus said, &#8220;Till heaven and earth pass one jot or tittle shall in nowise pass from *the law* till all be fulfilled.&#8221; Then, after this omission, the author insists on its being a question of all the dispensations in this passage.
+The author has omitted the words "from the law."
+The Lord Jesus said, "Till heaven and earth pass one jot or tittle shall in nowise pass from the law till all be fulfilled."
+Then, after this omission, the author insists on its being a question of all the dispensations in this passage.

 The truth is, he does not know what is the matter in question.
 No one doubts but that the law and prophets will be fulfilled some day.
 This is not the question.
 The point is to know whether the dispensation under which the law subsisted in its integrity as a rule of the government of God, and under which the prophets exercised their ministry, has not been replaced by another.